Uberi/speech_recognition/README.rst

 If you want to use audio input from microphones, `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/#downloads>`__ is also necessary.
 If not installed, the library will still work, but ``Microphone`` will not be defined.

-The official PyAudio builds seem to be broken on Windows.
-As a result, in the ``installers`` folder you will find `unofficial PyAudio builds for Windows <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio>`__ that actually work.
-Run the installer corresponding to your Python version to install PyAudio.
+The installation instructions are quite good as of PyAudio v0.2.9.
+For convenience, they are summarized below:

+* On Windows, install PyAudio using [Pip](https://pip.readthedocs.org/): `pip install pyaudio`.
-On Debain-based distributions such as Ubuntu, you can generally install PyAudio by running ``sudo apt-get install python-pyaudio python3-pyaudio``, which will install it for both Python 2 and Python 3.
+* On Debian and Debian-based Linux distributions like Ubuntu, install PyAudio using [APT](https://wiki.debian.org/Apt): execute `sudo apt-get install python-pyaudio python3-pyaudio` in a terminal, which will install PyAudio for both Python 2 and Python 3.

-On other POSIX-based systems, simply use the packages provided on the downloads page linked above, or compile and install it from source.
+* On OS X, install PortAudio using [Homebrew](http://brew.sh/): `brew install portaudio`.
+Then, install PyAudio using [Pip](https://pip.readthedocs.org/): `pip install pyaudio`.
+* On other POSIX-based systems, install the `portaudio19-dev` and `python-all-dev` using a package manager of your choice, and then install PyAudio using [Pip](https://pip.readthedocs.org/): `pip install pyaudio`.

 FLAC (for some systems)
 ~~~~~~~~~~~~~~~~~~~~~~~